MichiganCOG/M-PACT/README.md

-# Tensorflow Activity Recognition Framework
+# M-PACT: Michigan Platform for Activity Classification in Tensorflow
+## Authors: Eric Hofesmann, Madan Ravi Ganesh, Jason J. Corso
 ## Needs to be updated

 This python framework provides modular access to common activity recognition models for the use of baseline comparisons between the current state of the art and custom models.